Methedrone: Acute toxicity

 There is little research regarding the toxicity of methedrone.
 Research has been done by animal-testing on mice once.
 Also, the lethal doses found in the two Swedish methedrone-victims have been compared to the methedrone concentrations in the blood of two other males dying in similar conditions.

 The mean of the methedrone concentrations in the blood of the two deceased was 1.3 μg/g blood.
 One of these victims had a very high concentration of Methedrone in the blood, approximately 4.8 μg/g blood.
 The mean of the concentrations found in the blood of the deceased victims was 8.0 μg/g blood.
 None of the non-lethal doses or lethal doses is known, suggesting that the safety gap between a lethal and non-lethal dose of methedrone is probably very small, thus making use of this drug dangerous because poisonings, and simultaneously death, are accidental.

-In a study of the effects of synthetic cathiones in ‘bath salts’ the effects of methedrone on mice were tested, these effects were compared to the effects of cocaine and methamphetamine.
+In a study of the effects of synthetic cathinones in ‘bath salts’ the effects of methedrone on mice were tested, these effects were compared to the effects of cocaine and methamphetamine.
 Different tests were performed to get insight into motor coordination, balance and overall behavioral effects.
 The mice did not show any difference in motor coordination or balance (doses administered were 10.0 mg/kg and 30.0 mg/kg).
-However significant changes were shown in overall behavioral effects.
+However significant changes were shown in overall behavioural effects.
 Administration of methedrone led to: